neploch/IMDb/README.md

 2) From "Most Popular Movie" list get 6-th most popular movie name

 # Instructions
-This project is build and run on Windows based machine.
+This project is build and run on Windows based machine having at least Java 8 version.
 1) To run this project first you need to download it from GitHub https://github.com/neploch/IMDb repository.
+2) The project can be run from IDE from testng.xml or from the command line by maven.
-2) chromedriver is provided in Drivers folder
+3) chromedriver is provided under Drivers folder
-3) Reports can be found in reports folder
+4) Reports can be found under reports folder